Equity in Performance Management

 4) Waste of time and resources

-A CEB study found managers spend an average of 210 hours a year compiling and delivering them.
-This study also found that more than 9 in 10 managers are dissatisfied with how their companies conduct annual performance reviews, and almost 9 in 10 HR leaders say the process doesn’t yield accurate information.
+A CEB study found managers spend an average of 210 hours a year compiling and delivering performance reviews.
+This study also found that 9 in 10 managers are dissatisfied with how their companies conduct annual performance reviews, and almost 9 in 10 HR leaders say the process doesn’t yield accurate information.

 5) Biases become prevalent